dxx/feignhttp/README.md

 }
 ```

-The `get` attribute macro specifies get request to be sent, `Result<String, Box<dyn std::error::Error>>` specifies the
+The `get` attribute macro specifies get request, `Result<String, Box<dyn std::error::Error>>` specifies the
 return result.
 It will send get request to `https://api.github.com` and receive a plain text body.
-You must specifies
+You must specify
 `Box<dyn std::error::Error>` to be compatible with all errors returned by the internal call library.

-### Making a POST request
+### POST request

-For a post request, you should use the `post` attribute macro to specify and use a `body` attribute to specify a request body.
+For a post request, you should use the `post` attribute macro to specify request method and use a `body` attribute to specify
+a request body.

 as follows: